 Leslie Stephen Room

-The Leslie Stephen Room is an attractive and historic room located on the first floor overlooking Front Court.
-This light and airy room is popular for meetings and conferences for up to 35 guests.
+The Leslie Stephen Room is an attractive historic room located on the first floor overlooking Front Court with its beautiful Georgian façades.

 The adjacent Chetwode Room lends itself perfectly as a breakout space for the Leslie Stephen Room where refreshments and lunch can be set up and served without disturbing your meeting.